pepedocs/ocm-workspace/Readme.md

 ```

 # Service Reference Configuration
 A service reference can be added in the configuration file to enable tool features relevant to a certain service.
-This feature is useful for accessing a service from the ocm-workspace's host (e.g. web console).
+This feature is useful for accessing a service (e.g. web console) from the ocm-workspace's host.
 Note that from the host's side, its port is only accessible through the loopback interface.

 For example the following will automatically forward the specified ports of service `nginx` to an ocm-workspace port that is also mapped to a host port.